Ernest Born

 Ernest Born (1898−1992) was an architect, designer, and artist based in California.
 He and his wife Esther Baum Born (1902−1987) collaborated on diverse projects in the San Francisco Bay Area from 1936 on.
 She was also a notable architectural photographer.

-Ernest was born in San Francisco, Esther in Palo Alto, and they married in 1926 after meeting at UC Berkeley’s architecture school.
+Ernest was born in San Francisco, Esther in Palo Alto, and they married in 1926 after meeting at UC Berkeley's architecture school.

-Careers
+Education

 Born studied architecture at the University of California, Berkeley, graduating from the school of Architecture in 1922.
 After graduation he traveled to Europe on a Guggenheim Fellowship, then returned to UC Berkeley earning a master's degree in 1923, with a thesis on the relation of painting to architecture.

+In 1928, he traveled to France to attend the American Beaux-Arts School at Fontainebleau.

+Career

-He worked for prominent San Francisco architects such as John W. Reid, Jr., John Galen Howard, and George W. Kelham between 1923 and 1928.
+Between 1923 and 1928, Born worked for prominent San Francisco architects such as John W. Reid Jr., John Galen Howard, and George W. Kelham.

-The couple relocated to New York’s Greenwich Village in 1929.
+The couple relocated to New York's Greenwich Village in 1929.
 Esther took a job with Wallace Harrison, the architect overseeing the creation of Rockefeller Center.
 Ernest spent time as a draftsman at Shreve, Lamb & Harmon, designers of the Empire State Building.
-In 1931 he opened his own architectural practice, working on a wide variety of projects ranging from designing commercial spaces and exhibitions to architectural advertising.
-He served on the editorial staff of Architectural Record from 1933–34 and Architectural Forum from 1935-36.
+In 1931, received his license to practice architecture in New York. and opened his own architectural practice, working on a wide variety of projects ranging from designing commercial spaces and exhibitions to architectural advertising.
+He served on the editorial staff of Architectural Record from 1933 to 1934 and Architectural Forum from 1935 to 1936.

-He received his license to practice architecture in New York in 1931, and in California in 1937.
-He was later a Fellow of the American Institute of Architects (FAIA).

-They returned to San Francisco in 1937 and went into business together, working residential, commercial and industrial projects, exhibitions, and photography.
+In 1937, he received his license to practice architecture in California. and the Borns returned to San Francisco.
+They went into business together, working residential, commercial and industrial projects, exhibitions, and photography.
 The Borns exhibited and promoted the then new Second Bay Tradition (1928−1942), and were part of the Third Bay Tradition (1945−1980s) of Modernist architecture and design.

+Born taught architecture at UC Berkeley for almost 2 decades.
+He was initially a lecturer in 1951, then a Professor (1952-1958 and 1962–1974).

+In 1955, he became a Fellow of the American Institute of Architects (FAIA).